Roberh18/AI_SPRING_2026/SSM-AST/checkpoints.md

 - Diagnostic outputs and figures.
 - Intermediate training logs.

-These are not required for the default final evaluation path unless the examiner wants to reproduce the corresponding ablation or comparison.
+These are not required for the default final evaluation path.

 ## Alternative checkpoint paths